oengusio/oengus-localization/README.md

 Localization files are JSON files (one per language) structured per location in the application.

 To update existing files, clone the repository and make a pull request everytime you make an update.
-The JSON files are automatically

 For any new language, contact Gyoo on the [Oengus Discord server](https://discord.gg/ZZFS8YT) first